NyteshadeXT/PF2e-Vault/2) Compendium/equipment/items/Homebrew/shield-sheath.md

 - **Price** 1 gp
 - **Bulk** —; **Usage** applied to a shield

 You have added a bracket or sheath to your shield that allows you to stow your weapon.
 A weapon sheath can contain a single onehanded weapon whose bulk cannot exceed the bulk of the shield.
-When you draw your shield, if you have a free hand and there is a weapon in the shield's weapon sheath, you may draw that weapon with the same [[Interact]] action you use to draw the shield.
-Stowing a weapon in the sheath requires a single [[Interact]] action.
+When you draw your shield, if you have a free hand and there is a weapon in the shield's weapon sheath, you may draw that weapon with the same [[interact]] action you use to draw the shield.
+Stowing a weapon in the sheath requires a single [[interact]] action.

 This adjustment cannot be applied to a shield with the [[accessible]] trait.